mkohlmyr/scrum/README.md

 What is scrum?
 ------
 Scrum is a CLI proxy for GNU Screen which enables the use of JSON files (a "scrumfile") to configure groups of services or commands to run together in a single GNU Screen session.

+#### When does scrum come in handy?
-An example use-case would be if you are developing for a microservices architecture and need to run many different services at the same time.
+ - You are developing a microservices architecture and need to run many different services together at the same time.
+ - You are developing a web application and want to run your web server, task runners and a database shell in the background but with easy access.

 Scrumfile
 ------